sweetclimusic/TabBarAnimation/README.md

 Simply by defining a Path object, you could render a custom shape from the path

 This dipped tabbar is simply a rect path with two Bézier curves added to the center.
+My main breakthrough was swiftui-lab path animation tutorial, I learnt that by using my own custom animation modifier, I could track the properties I wanted to allow the swiftui rendering engine to animate from my animation data values.

+I created a custom state machine to track the animation states for when I wanted to update the values of the data in the modifier and set the 'tab bin' view to animate with a spring animation.

 // gif is reallly realllly slow.
 ![Finished Animation](ReadmeImages/finalanimation.gif "loop gif of the final tabbar animation")